 the Kalamazoo River in Allegan County, make the connection to Lake Michigan.

-loan was negotiated with the Morris Canal and Banking Company of New Jersy.
-In 1837, $40,000 of the projected canal cost of
+a loan was negotiated with the Morris Canal and Banking Company of New Jersey.
+In 1837, $40,000 of the projected canal cost

-day, there were speeches, food, more speeches, a thirteen gun salute, music, and the governor turning the first shovel of
+the day there were speeches, food, more speeches, a thirteen gun salute, music, and the governor turning the first shovel

 Work began immediately from Frederick toward Utica.
 The digging

 was contracted in one mile segments and the woods were soon filled with men laboring with picks, shovels, and wheelbarrows

 digging the canal and placing dirt alongside the ditch for a towpath.
 The work proceeded westward through Utica and Shelby

 Township towards Rochester.
 Locks were built and an aqueduct was constructed to carry the canal over the Clinton River.

 1843 the Morris Canal and Banking Company was bankrupt, and with no funds to pay laborers, they drifted off into the wilderness.

 Before doing so, they pilfered anything they could carry and inflicted serious damage to the canal.